tkivari/react-zoomer/README.md

 The code for this package can be found at https://github.com/tkivari/react-zoomer

-A working demo can be found at [Tyler Kivari's](https://tyler.digital).
+A working demo can be found at https://tyler.digital